 Not Sure About Princeton?

-Dive into our comprehensive, data-backed guides to learn what it takes to get into any of the Ivy Leagues, including:
+Dive into our comprehensive, data-backed guides to learn what it takes to get into any of the Ivy Leagues:

 Princeton Acceptance Rate

-All Ivy League schools have an incredibly low acceptance rate compared to other schools, and Princeton is no exception.
+Regardless, all Ivy League schools have an incredibly low acceptance rate compared to other schools, and Princeton is no exception.
+As such, it comes as no surprise that the Princeton University acceptance rate is so low.

 For the class of 2019, the Princeton acceptance rate was 6.99%.
 Somewhat surprisingly, Princeton University’s acceptance rate for the Class of 2014 was 8.3%.